alexandergagliano/summer-school-2024/computing/README.md

 Any questions, don't hesitate to reach out via email (gaglian2@mit.edu) or on the Summer School slack.

-_Notes copied heavily from Siddharth Mishra-Sharma_
+_Notes borrowed heavily from Siddharth Mishra-Sharma!_